 When we look in the mirror, we note our flaws before our features, we see what we wish to fix before what makes us beautiful, and unique.
 When we compliment one another, we focus on physical attributes over descriptions of our inner selves, our souls.

-But who we are as people is far more than societal standards, than numbers, than judgements we make to photos we’ve scrolled through online.
+But who we are as people is far more than societal standards, than numbers, than judgments we make to photos we’ve scrolled through online.

 Whether you are struggling with body positivity and self-celebration, or just needing a reminder that beauty goes beyond physical—here is a list of affirmations to say to yourself, to build yourself, to learn to love yourself a little more today.